-According to Airbnb, a short-term stay is less than 28 days.
+According to Airbnb, a regular short-term stay is fewer than 28 days.
 A stay that becomes 28 days or longer counts as a long-term or “monthly” stay by Airbnb.
-Not all rentals on Airbnb offer long-term stays, as hosts decide whether to make their properties available for longer stays.
+Not all rentals on Airbnb offer long-term bookings, as hosts decide whether to make their properties available for longer stays.

 To help guests find long-term rentals, Airbnb now allows guests to select and book longer stays in the “places to stay” section of their site.
 Rentals that offer longer stays will appear for bookings that are 28 days and longer in length.
 The listings of these long-term Airbnb rentals will also be marked as offering amenities suited for longer stays.

 The coronavirus pandemic has interrupted daily life, including traditional vacations.
-With international travel on pause in most countries at the moment, many people are looking for alternative ways to holiday.
-“Nearcations” and “staycations” are a popular solution.
+With international travel paused in most countries at the moment, many people are looking for alternative ways to holiday.
+“Nearcations” or “staycations” are a popular solution.
 They still allow guests to enjoy a vacation within their own country.

 Long-term and monthly rentals provide a reliable income stream for hosts experiencing a drop in bookings.
 Although hosts can usually earn more from short-term renting, it can become a problem if bookings drop.

 Long-term renting can solve the issue of a lower occupancy rate.
-Many guests who book long-term rentals are looking to stay for at least a month, if not longer.
-Airbnb long-term rentals can thus help hosts sustain their business during their quieter months.
+Many guests who book longer-term rentals are looking to stay for at least a month, if not longer.
+Airbnb long-term rentals can help hosts sustain their business during their quieter months.